-In order to protect the important user data, the MCU provides the tamper detection function, and it can be independently enabled on TAMPER pin by setting corresponding TPEN bit in the BKP_TPCTL register.
-To prevent the tamper event from losing, the value of the edge detection signal logically ANDed with the TPEN bit, is used as the input of tamper detection signal.
-So the tamper detection configuration should be set before TAMPER pin is enabled.
-When the tamper event is detected, the corresponding TEF bit in the BKP_TPCS register will be set.
+In order to protect the important user data, the MCU provides the tamper detection function, and it can be independently enabled on TAMPER pin by setting corresponding TPEN bit in the BKP\TPCTL register.
+To prevent the tamper event from losing, the edge detection is logically ANDed with the TPEN bit, used for tamper detection signal.
+So the tamper detection configuration should be set before enable TAMPER pin.
+When the tamper event is detected, the corresponding TEF bit in the BKP\TPCS register will be set.
 Tamper event can generate an interrupt if tamper interrupt is enabled.
 Any tamper event will reset all Backup data registers.

-Note: When TPAL=0/1, if the TAMPER pin is already high/low before it is enabled(by setting TPEN bit), an extra tamper event will occur even if there is no rising/falling edge on the TAMPER pin after TPEN bit is set.
+Note: When TPAL=0/1, if the TAMPER pin is already high/low before it is enabled(by setting TPEN bit), an extra tamper event is detected, while there was no rising/falling edge on the TAMPER pin after TPEN bit was set.